bluday/impart/README.md

-# Impart
+# impart-app

-Multi-purpose WinUI 3 chat app.

-Project status: Active
+Simple and multi-purpose chat application for various platforms.

 ### Screenshots (of the old UWP app):